-Dusing 2020 Diab has developed and published a trasparent list of chemicals and materiasl that cannot be part of Diab products.
-The purpose of this list is to clerally explain both to Diab suppliers and customers that these substances are not acceptable even though they might be legal in some markets around the world.
+During 2020 Diab developed and published a transparent list of chemicals and materials that cannot be part of Diab products.
+The purpose of this list is to clearly explain both to Diab suppliers and customers that these substances are not acceptable even though they might be legal in some markets around the world.
+The Diab Chemical and Materials Blacklist is available on our website.